hansoksendahl/hox.io/packages/@hox.io/blog/src/articles/2024/07/06/entry.md

  * @throws If the offset is outside the bounds of the DataView object's buffer.
  * @category Struct
  */
-export declare const viewGet: (view: DataView, struct: Struct, offset: number, isLittleEndian?: boolean) => any;
+export declare const viewGet: <A extends DataView, B extends Struct, C extends number, D extends boolean = boolean>(view: A, struct: B, offset: C, isLittleEndian?: D) => StructValue<B>;
 /**
  * Sets the values of a given struct in a DataView at the specified offset.
  *